 Go beyond the “standard” Hue travel itinerary and there’s a good chance it’ll be a highlight for you too.

 Domestic tourists come in droves.
 International tourists, less so - far fewer than the local tourism industry hopes for.
-In 2023 that may be changing.
+In 2024 that may be slowly changing.

-These days many who do come are interested in waterpark ruins and the noisy drinking culture that has developed in the backpacker precinct.
-International travellers that do come (including most YouTubers it seems), leave non-plussed.
-Numbers are down as more travellers relegate Hue to a mad-rush day-trip from Danang or Hoi An.
-Backpackers on motorbikes might be driving a recovery.
+These days many who do come to Hue are interested in the 1990s waterpark ruins and the noisy drinking culture that has developed in the backpacker precinct.
+YouTubers and Instagrammers mostly leave non-plussed.

-Hue deserves at least a couple of days.
+Hue deserves at least three of days.
 Check out our recommendations of things to do and you’ll see why.

 Hue Background